-Admittedly, the new G-hub software is not as good as the previous Logitech Gaming Software, but G604 is unfortunately not recognizable in the new one.
+I have to admit that I found the new G-hub software not as good as the previous Logitech Gaming software, but G604 is not recognizable in the new one.

 Logitech equipped this mouse with a new HERO 25K sensor, a great feature you get through a free update via G-hub.
-This sensor enables 400-plus IPS, 100 – 25,600 adjustable DPS sensitivity, with zero filtering, smoothing, or acceleration.
+This sensor enables 400-plus IPS and 100 – 25,600 adjustable DPS sensitivity with zero filtering, smoothing, or acceleration.

 Corsair Nightsword is one of those great peripherals and certainly an excellent option for gaming if you have large hands to deal with in everyday life.